 It’s not good enough to have the courage to stand up to Oracle, you have to be right!
 Actually, let me rephrase that … you have to make Oracle prove they are right!
 How do you do that?

-- Our guide to licensing Oracle on VMware discusses in detail the steps you can take to safely license Oracle while you run on VMware.
+Our guide discusses in detail the steps you can take to safely license Oracle while you run on VMware.